 FAQs

 Yes.
 These costs will always need to be declared and considered.
-These may impact what you can borrow on a mortgage, depending on your income and other factors.
+They may impact what you can borrow on a mortgage, depending on your income, expenses, savings, and other financial factors.
+Most lenders will review your full financial picture, including school and nursery fees, when making lending decisions.

-Yes, having these expenses won’t be a reason to stop you getting a mortgage.
-These costs will just need to be considered into your affordability purposes, however.
+Yes, having these expenses won’t stop you from getting a mortgage.
+These costs will just need to be factored into your affordability calculations.
+Many parents assume they can borrow the same amount as someone without childcare costs, but lenders will adjust based on your unique financial situation.